 12. Framed Back to Camera Pose

-If the church or wedding venue has a gorgeous doorway, make sure you utilise it as a background.
+If the church or wedding venue has a gorgeous doorway, make sure you utilize it as a background.

 Position your bride and groom in front of it, but facing away from the camera.
 Get them to look at each other, or kiss.